 3. Who or what has had the greatest influence on your belly dance style?

 Music has always been my greatest inspiration in all of my career choices.
-It moves me to create and to be as authentic as possible.
+It moves me to be creative and to be as authentic as possible.

-Overseas dancers I love to watch include Bozenka, Layla Isis (N.Y), Randa Kamel, and Fifi Abdou.
+Overseas dancers that inspire me include Bozenka, Randa Kamel, Didem, Aida, Layla Isis (NY) and Fifi Abdou.

 4. What advice would you offer an aspiring belly dancer?